Inspection

-Rhode Island Lead Technicians help
+A Licensed Rhode Island Lead Inspector can help landlords successfully

-inspection process and meet the
+complete the inspection process and meet the requirements of the new

-Mitigation Law.
+Lead Hazard Mitigation Law.
 Preparation is the key.
+Listed below is

-that will ensure a successful inspection.
+a step-by-step process that will ensure a successful inspection.

 Take the Course